Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 Add CSS to the effect

-When it comes to what kind of CSS can be used, the first thing that comes to mind is using the filter property to adjust the hue of the image or add effects.
+As for what kind of CSS can be used, the first use that comes to mind is probably manipulating the hue of an image or adding effects using the `filter` property.

-The filter property does not seem to work on preset images, so the main target seems to be images registered in powermode.customExplosions.
+It seems that the `filter` property doesn't work on preset images, so the main target will likely be images registered in `powermode.customExplosions`.

 You can adjust the size using the width property, but this can be changed using powermode.explosionSize, so it's not suitable for this purpose